pli888/yii1-test/README.md

 Then go to http://localhost:9170/testdrive/index.php to see the example skeleton Yii 1 application.
 Contains 4 functional pages:
-* homepage
+* Home page
 * About page
 * Contact page
 * Login page

-/var/www/testdrive/index.php is the entry script and is the only script that Web users can directly access.
+`/var/www/testdrive/index.php` is the entry script and is the only script that Web users can directly access.
 It includes the Yii bootstrap file `yii.php` and then creates an application instance with specified configuration and executes the application.